Johnny Bush: Early years

-Bush joined Ray Price's band, the Cherokee Cowboys, in 1963 along with a young Willie Nelson and Darrell McCall.
+Bush joined Ray Price band, the Cherokee Cowboys, in 1963, along with a young Willie Nelson and Darrell McCall.
 His association with Price led Bush to Nashville and a contract to sing for record demonstrations.
 He also played in Nelson's band, the Record Men.
-With Nelson's financial backing Bush recorded his first album in 1967, The Sound of a Heartache.
+With Nelson's financial backing, Bush recorded his first album in 1967, The Sound of a Heartache.